viamrobotics/docs/docs/components/movement-sensor/wheeledodometry.md

 With a configured `wheeledodometry` movement sensor, after every time `time_interval_msec` elapses during a [session](/program/apis/sessions/), your robot calculates an estimation of the position, orientation, linear velocity, and angular velocity of the wheeled base.
 You can access these readings through the [movement sensor API](/components/movement-sensor/#api).

-After configuring a `wheeledodometry` movement sensor, you can operate your base with Viam's built-in services like the [navigation service](/services/navigation/).
+After configuring a `wheeled-odometry` movement sensor, you can operate your base with Viam's built-in services like the [navigation service](/services/navigation/).